Democratic Congresswoman Tulsi Gabbard Just Took a Secret Trip to Syria

-Democratic Rep. Tulsi Gabbard is on her way home from an unannounced “fact finding” trip to Syria where she met with humanitarian workers, refugees and government leaders, her staff told Foreign Policy Wednesday.
+Democratic Representative Tulsi Gabbard is on her way home from an unannounced “fact finding” trip to Syria where she met with humanitarian workers, refugees, and government leaders, her staff told Foreign Policy Wednesday.
 Whether Syrian president Bashar al-Assad was among those leaders, her spokesperson would not say.

 Gabbard, a major in the National Guard and Iraq War vet, has been critical of the Obama administration’s insistence that Assad be removed from power in Syria, despite his war crimes.
 Ousting Assad would only create instability, she argues.
 She’s also chided Obama for his refusal to use the phrase “radical Islamic terrorism,” an attack he typically gets from the right.